10 Years Leading the Mormon Transhumanist Association

 This week, the Mormon Transhumanist Association announced that it will change leadership in March, at the tenth anniversary of its founding.
-While I will continue to serve on the board of directors, as elected by voting members, the board will appoint a new president to replace me, in accordance with the process outlined in the association’s constitution.
+I will continue to serve on the board of directors, as elected by voting members.
+And the board will appoint a new president to replace me, in accordance with the process outlined in the association’s constitution.

 The association’s annual report for 2015 includes a message from me, explaining the leadership change.
 In summary, I believe 10 years is long enough for anyone to serve as president of an organization like the MTA.
 And I hope to establish a helpful precedent by encouraging and supporting this change.